 According to Traditional Chinese Medicine and the Five Elements, the bitter flavor is associated with supporting healthy heart function.
 Bitter flavored foods (and herbs) cool the body and drain excess heat.

-If someone you know and love is suffering with heart disease and they are feeling overheated, they would be doing their body (and their heart) a BIG favor by eating something bitter.
+If someone you know and love is suffering from heart disease and they are feeling overheated, they would do their body (and their heart) a BIG favor by eating something bitter.

-Eating bitter flavored foods might sound unappetizing to most folks, but you could make those bitter foods taste absolutely delicious.
-Like this Massaged Kale Salad with Pepitas & Cranberries for instance (recipe below).
+Bitter flavored foods might sound unappetizing to most folks, but you could make those bitter foods taste absolutely delicious.

 Taste it for yourself.
-Totally delish and an excellent remedy for heart health!
+It’s a totally delish remedy for heart health!

 Do you want more wisdom on using food as delicious medicine?
 Check out my FREE guide: